takemobiteam/takemobi-test.github.io/docs/draft.md

 Infeasible Example:

+The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages, across all categories.

 ### Invalid Messages

 **[Internal note: We recently got feedback from Asela that she wants to change which category certain issues are in - is that completed?
 We should document the new state.]**